-Swollen glands are a sign the body is fighting an infection.
-They usually get better by themselves within 2 weeks.
+Swollen glands are usually a sign the body is fighting an infection.
+Swollen glands caused by an infection will usually get better by themselves within 1 to 2 weeks.

 Check if your glands are swollen